Measles, Mumps, Rubella Vaccine

 What Is the Measles, Mumps, RubellaVaccine?The measles, mumps, rubella (MMR) vaccine consists of 3 live viruses made in chicken embryo cells.
 The viruses found in the vaccine have been made harmless during the manufacturing process.The vaccine is given under the skin.

-Who Should Get Vaccinated and When?All children with few exceptions should receive the vaccine two times:
+Who Should Get Vaccinated and When?All children with few exceptions should receive the vaccine twice:

 - 12-15 months

-- 4-6 years (school entry)—can be given earlier, but the two doses must be separated by at least four weeks
+- 4-6 years (school entry)—can be given earlier, but the 2 doses must be separated by at least 4 weeks

 What Are the Risks Associated With the MMR Vaccine?The majority of people who get the vaccine do not have any side effects.
 The most common side effects are a fever and a rash 1-2 weeks after vaccination.
 Redness and swelling at the injection site may occur.
 Rare complications include: